 Status Quo

-Module 2 Section 2.2.1.3.2, String Requirements , provides in relevant part:
+Module 2 Section 2.2.1.3.2, String Requirements of the AGB, provides in relevant part:

 3.1 Applied-for gTLD strings in ASCII must be composed of three or more visually distinct characters.
 Two character ASCII strings are not permitted, to avoid conflicting with current and future country codes based on the ISO 3166-1 standard.